AT&T 5G Network Availability and Network Coverage

-Opensignal found in January 2021 that AT&T 5G users could get 5G service just under 19% of the time that they spent on their phones.
+Opensignal found in January 2022 that AT&T 5G users could get 5G service just over 16% of the time that they spent on their phones.
 When the 5G network fell off, the customers’ phones reverted to 4G LTE service.2

 Where can you get AT&T’s millimeter-wave 5G?

-5G+ operates over millimeter waves, which have extremely short range, so coverage is limited to densely populated parts of 38 major cities.
-AT&T has also set up 5G+ in a total of 17 concert venues, sports stadiums, and airports across the country.4
+You can get AT&T’s millimeter-wave 5G in densely populated parts of 39 major cities.
+AT&T has also set up 5G+ in more than 20 concert venues, sports stadiums, and airports across the country.4